awslabs/harmonix/README.md

 + import { AppCatalogPage } from '@internal/plugin-aws-apps';
 + import {SignInPage} from '@backstage/core-components'
 + import { oktaAuthApiRef } from '@backstage/core-plugin-api';
-// Modify the below sign in page

-const app = createApp({
+// Modify the createApp function as shown below to add a sign in page const app = createApp({
   apis,
 +  components: {